pedroAkiraDanno/C3/src/B-Tree/README.md

-# ranstr4.c
+# B-tree4.c

-Program to create a random with 10000 words and each word has 10 caracteres
+Program to create a B-Tree

 **obs:.**
-This program just a simple example of random - it not the complex random program
+This program just a simple example of B-Tree

-NEED USE ranstr4.h include

 ## STEPS by STEPS on Linux Environment (completed)